Alem/miniMVC/README.md

 1. Create the database for your application.

-2. Define the relevant information in the application's config/app.php file.

-3. Generate a basic scaffold controller, model and view with gimiMVC
+2. Generate the application skeleton using gimiMVC.

 	./gimiMVC.php -a MYAPP --scaffold skeleton --generate

+3. Define the relevant information in the new application's config/app.php file.

 4. Use controller by visiting the application's index.php in your browser